Ne0n09/cloudflared-remotefalcon/README.md

 Click Save tunnel

+[!WARNING]
-__NOTE:__ You may receive an error if you already have DNS records.
+You may receive an error if you already have DNS records.
 You will need to delete any existing A or CNAME records pointing to * or yourdomain.com

 ![tunnel_public_hostname_page_settings](https://github.com/user-attachments/assets/721ad2fb-32b0-4262-9300-cef0a968ad66)